If there’s one thing us gardeners have in common when it comes to our beloved outdoor spaces, it’s a mutual hatred of weeds.

 If you have lawns or flowerbeds that are overrun by established weeds with large roots, you will likely find that a weeding knife or claw weeder will give you the best form of attack.

-If you have a lot of flowerbeds and toiled patches that get covered by smaller weeds, a weeding hoe will be a good ally.
-Using a combination of a weeding hoe and a claw weeder will help you combat both the small and big weeds in these areas.
+If you have a lot of flowerbeds and toiled patches that get covered by smaller weeds, a hoe (preferably designed specifically for weeds!) will be a good ally.
+Using a combination of a hoe and a claw weeder will help you combat both the small and big weeds in these areas.